 The SOS exhibit can either be incorporated into a larger exhibit, or showcased alone.
 Some sites have put SOS into a room that is dedicated solely to SOS with only one entrance like a theater, others have secluded the exhibit but have many entrances and exits, and still others have SOS out in the open amongst other exhibits.
 There is no right or wrong way to set up the exhibit, but programs utilizing the sphere will probably look different depending on the space.
 A theater setup lends itself well to schedule presentations with a presenter, while a sphere in an exhibit hall works well in an unattended mode.
 Many existing SOS sites have conducted evaluations as to the pros and cons of the various set-ups.
 To see different setups, look through the installation pictures and completed exhibit pictures from existing sites.

-Science On a Sphere is seen by over 30 million people annually, from young children in grade school to adults.
+Science On a Sphere is seen by over 35 million people annually, from young children in grade school to adults.
 The venues range from very casual to extremely structured.
 During live presentations, having an audience of about 30 people is optimal.
 Larger audiences are possible depending on how the space is laid out.
 During presentations, the facilitator can use an iPad to manipulate the animations being shown on the sphere.
-Children tend to want to jump up and see if they can cast shadows on the sphere via the projector light.
-Generally this is minor problem.
 From evaluations of SOS in public places the following has been observed.

 - Visitors are enthralled with SOS, so much so that they generally don't look at surrounding flat-panel displays with other imagery on it.